blakete/Boston-Mesh-Open-Source-Base-Station/README.md

 ### 🎯 Initial Goal

-Deploy mesh-connected Raspberry Pi nodes that:

-* **Relay BLE messages** to extend wireless coverage.
-* **Store and forward** encrypted messages when peers are offline.
-* **Bridge local BitChat traffic** across long-range radio or IP backhaul to connect distant mesh clusters.
+Build a cheap, open source BitChat base station & relay to extend peer discovery and messaging across Boston.
+Mobile phones running BitChat can connect via BLE or LAN/IP (e.g., at home), and the base station uses P2P radio links and existing internet infrastructure to join and maintain the wider mesh network.